What is the Momdoulary™ difference?

-Your doula will typically join you during active labor, helping you labor at home for as long as possible, if it is cleared by your medical care provider.
-Your doula will then continue to labor with you in the hospital, and generally remain with you for awhile postpartum, to help get you comfortable, and to assist with initiating breastfeeding, if possible.
+While we can’t speak for your doula specifically, doulas typically join you during early active labor, helping you labor at home prior to continuing on to your place of delivery.
+Your doula will then continue to labor with you in the hospital or birthing center, and generally remain with you for awhile postpartum, to help get you comfortable, and to assist with initiating breastfeeding, if possible.
 Some doulas vary this, so do clarify this with the doula you work with.

 What does my doula do for me during labor?

-Your doula will support you in the labor process, following your natural rhythm, and adding to it a number of techniques including any of the following: acupressure techniques; gravity focused positioning to help shorten labor; physical support & comfort measures; birth ball use; assistance with breathing methods; birthnotics support; physical comfort & support; and most importantly, serving as your guide through Labor Land.
+Your doula will support you in the labor process, following your natural rhythm, and suggesting a wide variety of comfort measures that could possibly include: acupressure; optimal positioning; physical support & comfort measures; birth ball use; assistance with breathing methods; birthnotics support; physical comfort & support; and most importantly, serving as your informational guide through Labor Land.
 Many people tell us that it felt like their doula was reading their mind, and anticipating their every need – that is because your doula is trained and experienced in birth, and knows what to expect; she is also trained to observe your body and actions, to help anticipate what is coming.
 She will, together with whomever is accompanying you at your birth, work to help create a circle of comfort to support you through your labor, one contraction at a time.
 Some doulas also provide additional support, such as acupuncture or massage therapy, if they have pursued these additional trainings.

 What services does my fee for a Momdoulary Method™ doula supply?

-Momdoulary Method™ doulas are certified in the Momdoulary Method, but are self-employed, however, most graduates typically follow the Method basics – please do clarify with your doula, however, what their package includes.
-If they are following the Momdoulary Method Basic Offerings, they typically include:
+Momdoulary Method™ doulas are certified in the Momdoulary Method, but are self-employed.
+However, most graduates typically follow the Method basics – please do clarify with your doula, however, what their package includes.
+If they are following the Momdoulary Method Suggested Basic Offerings, they typically include:

 - A no obligation interview prior to retaining a doula’s service to explain how she will work with you, and to allow you to determine if you have the right chemistry between you.